ciur/papermerge/docs/source/settings.rst

 ###########

 By default, Papermerge uses SQLite3 database (which is a file located in :ref:`db_dir`).
 Alternatively you can use PostgreSQL database.
 Following are options for PostgreSQL database connections.

  .. _dbuser:

 ``DBUSER``
 ~~~~~~~~~~~

-DB user used for PostgreSQL database connection
+DB user used for PostgreSQL database connection.
+If specified will automatically 'switch' from
+sqlite3 to PostgreSQL database.

   Example: